truenas/documentation/content/en/docs/initial-setup/storage/pools.md

 ---
-title: "Creating a new ZFS Pool"
+title: "ZFS Pools"
-description: "A quick how-to on creating a ZFS pool."
+description: "How to create a ZFS data storage pool."
 weight: 1
 ---